endymion1818/deliciousreverie/src/pages/post/processes-that-increase-value.md

-+++
+---
-date = "2015-02-25T15:21:21+01:00"
+categories:
-draft = false
+- project coordination
-title = "Processes that Increase Value: A Cost Effective Service" description = "I've recently taken a step back from my work to scope out a process that would make an organisation as efficient, competent and successful as it can be in the hopes of having a clearer understanding of where we are as a company and where we have the opportunity to improve." categories = [
+- design
-  "project coordination",
+date: "2015-02-25T15:21:21+01:00"
-  "design"
+description: I've recently taken a step back from my work to scope out a process that would make an organisation as efficient, competent and successful as it can be in the hopes of having a clearer understanding of where we are as a company and where we have the opportunity to improve.
-]
+draft: false
-tags = [
+tags:
-    "year in review",
+- year in review
-]
+title: 'Processes that Increase Value: A Cost Effective Service'
-+++
+---

 **I've recently taken a step back from my work to scope out a process that would make an organisation as efficient, competent and successful as it can be in the hopes of having a clearer understanding of where we are as a company and where we have the opportunity to improve.**